 When your lifestyle and activities are affected by cataracts, and eyeglasses can no longer correct these problems, it may be time to have them treated.
 Cataracts can make it more difficult to read a book, drive at night, see road signs clearly, read a sports score on television, thread a needle, or follow the flight of your golf ball.

-If you have been diagnosed with cataracts and are a good candidate for treatment, our cataract surgeons may be able to perform a procedure that is more safe and effective than ever before.
+If you are diagnosed with cataracts, and are a suitable candidate for treatment, our cataract surgeons may perform a procedure that is more safe and effective than ever before.

 Learn more about cataracts and treatment options by following the links at the bottom of the page!

 A cataract occurs when the natural lens inside the eye becomes cloudy.
 This process is painless and usually occurs as a result of the normal aging process.

 Normally, light passes through a clear lens and is focused onto the retina.
 A cataract or cloudy lens blocks the passage of light through the eye, causing distorted or blurred vision.
 Vision through eyes with cataracts can be described as looking through a foggy window or piece of wax paper.

 The most common form of a cataract is age-related, usually starting after age 50, but sometimes they can begin at a younger age.
 Even though a cataract begins to form in your 50’s, vision problems may not occur until much later.
 The development of a cataract is usually very gradual but can occasionally occur rapidly.
 Ninety percent (90%) of people 70 years and older have cataracts.